melquibrito/remote-windows-server/README.md

 # Windows Remote Server Library

 ## Description
-This library provides a class with handy methods for running windows commands, executing powershell scripts, managing services, managing processes and getting information on a windows remote servers.
+This library provides a class with handy methods for running windows commands, executing powershell scripts, managing services, managing processes and getting information on windows remote servers.

 ### Establishing a connection
 ``` python